 For attribute A, we can recommend cycling, both static and outdoor, swimming, including "wet-vest" interval training or using an ergometer either of the rowing type or the cross-country skiing type.
 Daily monitoring of their resting pulse rate and use of a pulse monitor to get the required exercise level will maintain or even improve their cardiovascular system.

 For attribute C, weight training using fixed resistance, as in the Multigym or Nautilus systems, is the best thing, but the other activities will help.
-The attraction of weight training is that it is measurable, the athlete can work to a schedule and see that they are actually improving both strength and endurance in the exercises they are allowed to do.
+The attraction of weight training is that it is measurable, and the athlete can work to a schedule and see that they are improving both strength and endurance in the exercises they are allowed to do.

-Attribute D may present problems, since the athlete will be unable to use exactly the same action in training as they would in running.
+Attribute D may present problems since the athlete will be unable to use the same action in training as they would in running.
 Cycling on a cycle ergometer is probably the best thing here, as they can increase the resistance and follow a definite programme, e.g. 6 x 2 minutes hard cycling, with an equal-time recovery.

 F is for flexibility, something in which many athletes are lacking.
 The important thing here is continuity.
-A series of exercises, depending on the injury, should be planned to last 15-20 minutes a day, generally after some other type of exercise has got their muscles warm.
+A series of exercises, depending on the injury, should be planned to last 15-20 minutes a day, generally, after some other type of training has got their muscles warm.
 It should be possible to make the athlete more flexible at the end of the rehab course than they were before the injury.